stlouisweb/meteor-ionic-tutorial/to-doing.md

 To-doing should also work well across platforms, as both a mobile app and a web app.
 Ionic is an excellent mobile front-end framework that works well in the browser and Meteor has a proven Ionic integration package.

 #### To get started we create a new meteor project
+Run the following from the command line in your development environment:

 ```
 meteor create todoing
 ```

+You will need to have [installed Meteor](https://www.meteor.com/install) for this to work.

 #### Then add the required packages for Ionic
 You can add these one by one with
 ```